bpatra/personal-blog/_posts/2020-12-27-i-migrated-away-from-wordpress-to-jekyll-hosted-on-azure-static-web-apps.md

 Just browse the web and find a Jekyll theme that you like.
 While it is feasible to get a standard HTML theme and _"jekyllized"_ it afterwards, I suggest you should get a Jekyll template first, especially a blog aware theme.
 This will spare you some unnecessary dev work.
 I found mine on [jekyllthemes](https://jekyllthemes.io/), there are some good free ones but, for a couples of dollars, the paying ones are definitely better.
 It is definitely worth the cost IMHO.

-{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/my-old-wordpress-theme.jpg' caption="My old Wordpress theme, while very simple and satisfactory because after all that's just a simple dev blog, I prefer the new one." position_class="image-center" %}
+{% include image-caption.html imageurl='/assets/images/posts/wordpress-to-jekyll-migration/my-old-wordpress-theme.jpg' caption="My old Wordpress theme, while very simple and satisfactory because after all that's just a simple dev blog, I prefer the new one." position_class="image-center" size_class="medium" %}

 ## 2. Import your posts from Wordpress